Vindmn1234/NSF-funding-research-project-/README.md

 for year in {2011..2020}; do python -m data_processing.scraping_helper_functions.get_author_info $year; done for year in {2011..2020}; do python -m data_processing.scraping_helper_functions.get_pub_info $year; done
 ```
-.

 1. The first step is to clean and merge data (i.e., funding, author, and publication information).
-To do so, simply run [clean.ipynb](data_processing/clean.ipynb) and subsequently [merge.ipynb](`data_processing/merge.ipynb`) under `data_processing` directory.
+To do so, simply run [clean.ipynb](data_processing/clean.ipynb) and subsequently [merge.ipynb](data_processing/merge.ipynb) under `data_processing` directory.
 2. The second step is to perform author clustering based on ti-idf vectors of paper abstract.
-To do so, simply run [cluster_by_author.ipynb](`author_clustering/cluster_by_author.ipynb`) under `author_clustering` directory.
+To do so, simply run [cluster_by_author.ipynb](author_clustering/cluster_by_author.ipynb) under `author_clustering` directory.
 3. The third step is to get descriptive visualization of the data.
 To do so, simply run [descriptive_visualization.ipynb](descriptive_visualization/descriptive_visualization.ipynb) under `descriptive_visualization` directory.
 4. The fourth step is to build and fit multiple linear regression models.
-To do so, simply run [clean.ipynb](regression/clean.ipynb) and subsequently [reg.ipynb](regression/reg.ipynb) under `regression` directory
+To do so, simply run [prepare_data.ipynb](regression/prepare_data.ipynb) and subsequently [reg.ipynb](regression/reg.ipynb) under `regression` directory

+## Usage of AI to complete the project

+dynamic scraping
+command-line arguments for scraping helper functions
+debugging
+git version control

 ## Division of Labor
 - Guankun Li: Data Scraping